-Kirk Coco is the owner of NOLA Brewing Company in New Orleans, LA.
-He served in the Navy for 11 years.
-In 2008, he founded his brewing company when he saw a need for more jobs in New Orleans and another popular brewery moved out of state.
-Their brewery is most known for their NOLA Blonde Ale.
+Kirk Coco is the owner of NOLA Brewing Company and served in the Navy for 11 years.
+In 2008, he founded his brewing company when he saw a need for more jobs in New Orleans.
+The brewery is mostly known for its locally brewed NOLA Blonde Ale.

 What impact has the military had on how you run your business?

 Lindsey: When I think of the military, I think of dedication, sacrifice, determination, and loyalty… These are all important when running a business.
 You have to have the dedication to make your business successful.
 It’s required not just for me but for the employees who work for me — and most importantly my family.
 As a small business owner, I know about sacrifice.
 There are a lot of sacrifices made out of determination to run a successful business.

 Does your business offer a military discount?
 If so, why?

 Darren: Yes, to give a little back to those that sacrifice so much.
 It’s important to me.

 Is there a moment or story that resonates with you when you served a military member at your establishment?

 Kirk: We have hosted several wetting down ceremonies.
 These are ceremonies meant to celebrate officer promotions.
 When you meet the squadrons or crews, it really reminds me of how tight a team gets in the military.motions.
 When you meet the squadrons or crews it really reminds me of how tight a team gets in the military.